bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/vegan.md

 ![](../../Resources/characters/vegan/vegan_art.jpg)

-The insight associated with Vegan is [Vision](../lore/insight4-vision).
+The insight associated with Vegan is [Insight 4: Vision](../lore/insight4-vision).

 ## Read More